lowrycode/table-tennis-league/README.md

 ```

 **Fix:**
-Added `enctype="multipart/form-data"` to form element in the template and passed files to the form in the view.
+Added `enctype="multipart/form-data"` to the form element in the template and passed files to the form in the view.

 ```python
 # Correction in template